Hypostomus rondoni

 Hypostomus rondoni is a species of catfish in the family Loricariidae.
 It is native to South America, where it occurs in the Tapajós basin.
 The species reaches 8 cm (3.1 inches) in total length and is believed to be a facultative air-breather.

+Etymology

+The fish is named in honor of Cândido Rondon (1865–1958), a Brazilian army engineer and explorer, whose Rondon Commission's mission was to install telegraph poles from Mato Grosso to Amazonas included an expedition that collected the type specimen.